wretched.computer

 7. 0x340 - 0x390 (end):

-• Seems to be fixed-length strings, two of which reference .tex files that are in some of our .all files, and one that’s… less clear (mooth { 0x2)
+• Seems to be fixed-length strings, two of which reference .tex files that are in some of our .all files, and one that’s… less clear (”mooth { 0x2“)

-Regardless, there’s clearly a lot more going on here than in the cube.obj file.
+In any case, there’s clearly a lot more going on here than in the cube.obj file.
 A perhaps unsurprising reason for this is that unlike cube.obj, Crazy Taxi’s models are textured.
 That means .shp files have to somehow reference those textures (e.g. the filenames in section 7) and include some coordinates that map the texture to its vertices.

-If we scan through section 1, which I guessed was the file header, there are some suspiciously familiar u32 values scattered about it.
+Further down in the header, though, there are some suspiciously familiar u32 values scattered about it.
 Take a second to look yourself, and see if you can find what I’m talking about. (hint: pay attention to our suspected section boundaries)

 It looks like nearly every one of our eyeballed section offsets (e.g. 0x120, 0x180, 0x1c0, etc.) are right in the file’s header, sort of like a table of contents!
 However unlike in the .all file, these offsets aren’t associated with a string or anything that might identify what they are, which means we’ll need to find another way to identify their purpose.
-Also, the header includes an offset I didn’t spot in my initial scan, one at 0x160: the data there does look sufficiently different from the preceding ASCII data, so it makes sense that it’s its own section, though it’s not immediately clear to me what it is.
+Also, the header includes an offset I didn’t spot in my initial scan, one at 0x160: the data there does look sufficiently different from the preceding ASCII data, so it makes sense that it’s its own section, though it’s not immediately clear to me what it is yet.

 Roadblocks and detours

 When faced with as many unknowns as we have here, it can be hard to know where to start.
-A reasonable approach might be to look at a bunch of different .shp files and look for commonalities and patterns (which I did), such as whether the header is fixed or variable size (it’s fixed to 0x120 bytes).
-Another might be to start analysing the game’s binary with a tool like Ghidra (which I also did), but at least in this case, digging into the monolithic and symbol-less binary like a GameCube game led to hours of rabbit holes and diversions with no real forward progress.
+A reasonable approach might be to just check out a bunch of different .shp files and look for commonalities and patterns (which I did).
+I learned a few minor things doing this, such as the header appears to have a fixed size of 0x120 bytes, but nothing terribly helpful.

-In the end, after spending quite a while spinning my wheels and getting nowhere, I asked for help from Jasper, noclip.website’s developer.
-And luckily for me, he was able to determine quite a lot of what’s going on here relatively quickly.
 That’s because he’s spent years reverse engineering GameCube games and has a seriously impressive working knowledge of that system’s graphics architecture.
 And while I could just copy his findings here verbatim, I think that’d be missing a valuable learning opportunity for how a beginner might approach this problem on their own.
-And besides, it’d make this post rather short.
+And besides, it’d make this post rather short, so I won’t be doing that.

-So I won’t be doing that.
 Instead, I’d like to take us through a bit of background into how the GameCube’s graphics hardware works, and then try to re-derive his findings from first principles with you all.
 Then, I’ll review some of what his process actually was, since there’s some great lessons to be learned there too.

 A brief history of GCN